smaremanda/add-in-docs/reference/shared/settings/settings-object.md

 The name of a setting is a  **string**, while the value can be a  **string**,  **number**,  **boolean**,  **null**,  **object**, or  **array**.

-The  **Settings** object is automatically loaded as part of the[Document](../reference/shared/document/document-object.md) object, and is available by calling the[settings](../reference/shared/document/settings-property.md) property of that object when the add-in is activated.
-The developer is responsible for calling the[saveAsync](../reference/shared/settings/saveasync-method.md) method after adding or deleting settings to save the settings in the document.
+The  **Settings** object is automatically loaded as part of the [Document](../reference/shared/document/document-object.md) object, and is available by calling the [settings](../reference/shared/document/settings-property.md) property of that object when the add-in is activated.
+The developer is responsible for calling the [saveAsync](../reference/shared/settings/saveasync-method.md) method after adding or deleting settings to save the settings in the document.

 ## Support details